LorenssLundgrenn/burner-project/README.txt

-node rntm env
-express framework
-mongoose mongodb wrapper
-cors middleware
+This is a temporary project where I learn how to use express and mongoose

 sources:
 project tutorial https://www.bezkoder.com/node-express-mongodb-crud-rest-api/